Chinese Opium Den

 Chinese Opium Den (also known as Opium Joint) is an 1894 American short black-and-white silent film.
 It is an early motion picture produced by Thomas Edison.

-Very little is known about this film as no print is believed to exist and all that remains is a single still image.
+Very little is known about the film as no print is believed to exist and all that remains is a single still image.
 It is believed to be the first motion picture to explore the issue of drug usage.
-Ten years later Edison produced Rube in an Opium Joint, which is seen as the earliest such film that still survives.
+Ten years later, Edison produced Rube in an Opium Joint, which is seen as the earliest such film that still survives.

-According to the Internet Movie Database the film was made in a 35mm film format with an aspect ratio of 1.33:1.
+According to the Internet Movie Database, the film was made in a 35mm film format with an aspect ratio of 1.33:1.
 The film was intended to be displayed through means of a Kinetoscope.